kevin11jensen/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    The DOM is a representation of the Document structure to the browser.
 2. What is an event?
+    An event is an action the user takes that is recorded by the browser events are based on user input/interaction.
 3. What is an event listener?
+    An event listener is a function that records an event then lets the browser document perform an action in response.
 4. Why would we convert a NodeList into an Array?
+    We would convert a NodeList into an Array mainly because Arrays have access to all JS functions/methods and NodeLists' are limited.
 5. What is a component?
+    A component is a chunk of code that can be used for later and repeated.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions